fabieng83/Mikrotik-Host-scanner/README.md

 1. Copy the script file into you mikrotik device
 2. Run the script using the command: `/import host.rsc`.
 3. Monitor the output in the terminal for discovered devices and their details.

-## Notes
-- Ensure the router has internet access if you rely on the external vendor lookup service (`http://d0wn.com/mac.php`).
-- Modify the `vendorMap` to include MAC prefixes for devices commonly found in your network to optimize performance.
-- The script skips point-to-point IP addresses (e.g., /32 subnets) to avoid unnecessary scanning.

 ## Example Output